Skip to content

 • Every step, no matter how small, is a move toward feeling more balanced.

-Start this January with a little daily happy dance
+Start every day with a little happy dance

-Ready to invest in your recovery?
-Start your January post-partying recovery with Valerie’s Daily Essential Shot, packed with nutrients for energy, hormone balance, and overall wellness during perimenopause.
+Ready to invest in a happy liver?
+Start with Valerie’s Daily Essential Shot, packed with nutrients for energy, hormone balance, and overall wellbeing during perimenopause.

 FAQs